 We record accruals for estimated costs of preclinical, clinical, and manufacturing development, within accrued expenses which are significant components of research and development expenses.
 A substantial portion of our ongoing research and development activities is conducted by third-party service providers, including CROs.
 Our contracts with CROs generally include fees such as initiation fees, investigator grants, clinical safety, data management, laboratory expenses, project management, and pass-through expenses.
 The financial terms of these contracts are subject to negotiations, which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided to us under such contracts.
 We accrue the costs incurred under agreements with these third parties based on estimates of actual work completed in accordance with the respective agreements.
-We determine the estimated costs through discussions with internal personnel and external service providers as to the progress, or stage of completion or actual timeline (start-date and end-date) of the services and the agreed-upon fees to be paid for such services.
+We determine the estimated costs through discussions with internal personnel and external services and the agreed-upon fees to be paid for such services.
 Payments made to third parties under these arrangements in advance of the performance of the related services by the third parties are recorded as prepaid expenses until the services are rendered.